 Finding 14: The Vernonia-Columbia County Urban Growth Management Agreement (UGMA) facilitates an orderly and efficient transition from rural to urban land use.
-Findings regarding the UGMA are found in later findings of this document.
-The UGB adjustment will need to be adopted by both Vernonia and Columbia County to come into effect.
+Findings regarding the UGMA are found in later findings of this staff report.
+The UGB adjustment will need to be adopted by both Vernonia and Columbia County in order to become effective.